 - Learn emergency maneuvers.

-- Let it go: don't escalate harassment.
+- Don't escalate harassment.

 BikeED's pedestrian and bicycle safety lessons could easily be incorporated as a required part of elementary schools' curricula.
 Don't we owe it to our children to teach them how to identify unsafe conditions, and how to be safe while walking or riding bikes in their neighborhoods and elsewhere?
 Many Americans have taken or will take driver's ed in high school.
 Don't you think that a new teenage driver who has already learned to look critically at traffic conditions as a bicyclist or pedestrian will be a safer driver than one who hasn't?